John Navone: Academic career

-In 1956 through 1959, he taught Latin, French, German, and Sociology at Seattle Preparatory School.
+From 1956 until 1959, he taught Latin, French, German, and sociology at Seattle Preparatory School.

 Navone began teaching biblical theology at the Gregorian University in 1967, spending his career in that department.
 He also taught courses in theology of history, narrative theology, and the theology and spirituality of beauty.

 His interests in research, writing, and teaching never led him to an official administrative position at the Gregorian, but in the earlier years of his tenure there, the University lacked a formal organization for institutional development, and Navone began informal work along those lines.
 Because of his outgoing personality, he soon became an unofficial spokesperson for the University, particularly with the American media.
 These activities led to relationships with various bureau chiefs which in turn led to a number of articles in the media concerning "the Greg".
 These articles often contained comments made by Navone.

 Navone made significant and relatively early contributions to the discipline of narrative theology.
 Leading sociologist Andrew Greeley wrote: